-360 Law Services Limited our regulated practice is a law firm licensed by the Solicitors Regulation Authority (SRA).
+360 Law Services Limited, our regulated practice, is a law firm licensed by the Solicitors Regulation Authority (SRA number 638684).
 If a practice is regulated by the SRA, it must abide by a set of rules and principles to ensure the interests of the legal consumer are protected at all times.
 The law firm must pay a registration fee to the SRA and hold at least £3 million of professional indemnity insurance.

 A regulated practice can undertake any type of legal matter while providing clients with the peace of mind granted by SRA regulation.

 Parliament determined six areas of legal activity that must be practised in a regulated capacity: